google-deepmind/tapnet/data/README.md

-# Downloading and processing Kinetics Tapnet
+# Downloading and processing Tap-Vid-Kinetics

 ## Downloading the raw videos